spacetelescope/jwst/docs/jwst/photom/main.rst

 area data also populates the keywords PIXAR_SR and PIXAR_A2 in the primary header of the science product, which give the average pixel area in units of steradians and square arcseconds, respectively.
-The photom step copies the values from the pixel area reference file to populate the PIXAR_SR and PIXAR_A2 keywords in the science data.
-The values are taken either from the primary header or, for NIRSpec data, from a binary table extension.
+For NIRSpec, the photom step obtains the values from a binary table extension of the pixel area reference file.
-Note that while both the photom and pixel area reference files contain these keywords, the values are taken only from the pixel area reference file.
+For all other instruments, the photom step copies the values from the primary header of the photom reference file.

 NIRSpec IFU
 -----------